Brotega/Projects/HueSwitch/README.md

 # HueSwitch

 ## Instructions to play HueSwitch
-Download or clone the entire Projects folder.
+Download or clone the entire Projects folder if you haven't already.
 Navigate to the HueSwitch folder and go to either Windows or Mac folder, depending on the operating system you're using.
 If you're on a Windows PC, run HueSwitch.exe.
-Otherwise if you're on a Mac PC, run the HueSwitch.app. **If any problems are encountered contact me at ortegaam@usc.edu, and I will fix it.**
+Otherwise if you're on a Mac PC, run the HueSwitch.app. **If any problems are encountered contact me at ortegaam@usc.edu, and I will fix it as soon as possible.**

 ## Game Description
 HueSwitch is a 2D puzzle platformer game that takes place in a 3D world.
 Most of the world has lost its color, and it is up to